Erving Walker: High school career

 During his sophomore season in Christ the King High school in New York in 2006, Walker was named to the 2006 1st annual Boost Mobile Elite24.

 College career

-Erving played basketball for the Florida gators basketball team from 2008-2012 as a point guard wearing number 11.
+Erving played basketball for the Florida gators basketball team from 2008 to 2012 as a point guard wearing number 11.
 He was named to the 2012 All-SEC Second team during his senior season.
 He held the all-time leading assists record at Florida (547).
 The record was surpassed in 2018.
 He is still the fourth scoring leader (1,777 points).